Jump to content

 Gravity Sense Sense Mirco Gravity 50ft $200 / 1

-Combing Explosive Components
+Combining Explosive Components

-If the components already exist then they do not require a crafting skill to make an explosive.
+If the components already exist, then they do not require a crafting skill to make an explosive.
 But the Demolitions skill instead.
 Some restrictions apply when combining components.

 1. You cannot mix multiple types of Charges in the same Casing unless the Casing specifies.